2012 FEI World Cup Finals (show jumping and dressage)

 The 2012 FEI World Cup Finals in 's-Hertogenbosch was held from April 19 to April 22, 2012.
 It was the final of the Show jumping and Dressage World Cup series.
 This finals was held in the Brabanthallen.

-Horse sport in 's-Hertogenbosch
+Because of the close date of the 2012 Summer Olympics, many riders did not compete in these competitions.

+Overview

 Each year the horse show Indoor Brabant is held in the Brabanthallen in 's-Hertogenbosch.
 A World cup competition in dressage and also one in show jumping are held here.
 Several times World Cup Finals are held as part of Indoor Brabant: 1994 in show jumping; 1986, 1988, 1990, 1993, 1997, 2000, 2002, 2008 and 2010 in dressage.

-The horse show are held regularly end of March.
-In 2012 the event is postponed to April because of the World Cup Finals.
+The horse show are held regularly at the end of March.
+In 2012 the event was postponed to April because of the World Cup Finals.

-Dressage

-Qualified riders

-Because of the early dated 2012 Summer Olympics Jeroen Devroe from Belgium did not start.
-So Jenny Schreven is moved up to the final, her horse Krawall is with an age of 20 years the oldest horse of the participating horses.

-Agenda and results
+Unexpectedly, the German dressage team coach Holger Schmezer died April 19, 2012, in the afternoon in his hotel room.
+The German dressage riders wore a black armband on their riding jackets as a sign of mourning in the Grand Prix de Dressage.
+After the Grand Prix de Dressage, a minute of silence was observed in memory of Holger Schmezer.

+Winners

-Grand Prix
+Dressage Grand Prix

 At April 20, 2012 (12:00 noon) the Grand Prix de Dressage was held.
-It was the first competition of the Dressage World Cup final, but is did not count for the final ranking.
+It was the first competition of the Dressage World Cup final, but it did not count for the final ranking.